 - STABILIZE the RV by lowering the front landing gear legs (front jacks).
-For proper operation, refer to the manufacturer's instructions. - DISCONNECT the 7-way wire harness/ connector plug connecting the RV and tow vehicle. - 3.
+For proper operation, refer to the manufacturer's instructions. - 2.
+DISCONNECT the 7-way wire harness/ connector plug connecting the RV and tow vehicle. - 3.
 UNCLIP the breakaway cable from the tow vehicle. - 4.
 OPEN the vehicle tailgate unless it is designed specifically for dovetail hitch connections. - 5.
+Shift the tow vehicle into reverse, but DO NOT press the accelerator.
+This removes pressure off the locking bar, to allow it to properly disengage. - 6.
 Release the coupler lock and begin to lift the RV using the leveling system. - 7.
 Once pressure is released, disengage the locking bar and disconnect the pin box of the RV from the hitch of the tow vehicle. - 8.
 After the pin box is fully released, slowly pull the tow vehicle forward.
 DO NOT pull away at an angle.
 Doing so may result in damage to the tow vehicle or RV. - Level the RV starting from front to back.
-For proper operation, refer to the leveling manufacturer's instructions.
+For proper operation, refer to the level-up manufacturer's instructions.
 See Section 8F.